Assyro AI

 Product dosage formAqueous solution vs. suspension vs. dry powderDetermines extraction solvents and leachables conditions

-Route of administrationInjectable vs. oral vs. inhalationDefines safety thresholds (AET/SCT values)
+Route of administrationInjectable vs. oral vs. inhalationInforms the threshold and toxicological assessment strategy

 Intended use durationSingle dose vs. chronic therapyAffects total exposure calculations and PDE assessments